ystv/showtime/README.md

 ST_DEBUG=true or false

 # Nginx RTMP live application that is configured with a hook to ShowTime!
-ST_INGEST_ADDR=stream.example.com/ingest
+ST_INGEST_ADDR=rtmp://stream.example.com/ingest

 # Brave instance to support redundancy and channels
 ST_BRAVE_ADDR=brave.example.com

-# Note: these two don't need to be filled if debug is enabled
+# Note: these two don't need to be filled if debug is enabled.

 # Verify web-auth tokens
-ST_SIGNING_KEY
+ST_SIGNING_KEY=something-long-and-random

 # Used for cookies
 ST_DOMAIN_NAME=example.com